Suzanna-Linn/slua/docs/beta.md

 ### Others

 - Script memory : SLua scripts will have 128k of memory.
 LSL scripts compiled to VM Luau will also have 128k.
-LSL Mon will stay with 64k.
+LSL Mono will stay with 64k.
 - TRUE / FALSE : They could stay the same or change to boolean values.
 - Default "new script" : There will be a different script, without using state_entry() and with ll.OwnerSay() instead of ll.Say().